freeletics/khonshu/docs/codegen/get-started.md

 Sometimes it is needed to share an object between 2 or more screens, for example in a flow of screens that are connected to each other and work on the same data.
 This is possible by using the route of the first screen in the flow as `parentScope` for the other scopes.
-Internally this will cause the generated component for the first screen to become the parent for the components of the other screens.
+Internally this will cause the generated graph for the first screen to become the parent for the graphs of the other screens.

 This then allows injecting anything that is available in the scope of the first screen, including the `SavedStateHandle` and route of the initial/parent screen.